pelmered/wp-pjax/README.txt

 = Planned features / To-Do =
 * Better handling of menu active classes.
 Will probably use regex for this.
+Support for marking parent pages active would be nice but I don't know any good ways to accomplish that.
 * Better control over exceptions for when to disable PJAX, when you use Page cache, and when and what cookies and sessions that should be striped.
 Regex support will be added.
 * Refresh cache on publish/update.
 * Separate loading of sidebars with separate cache.